MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-file-format-transact-sql.md

 -   STRING_DELIMITER = '0x7E0x7E'  -- Two tildes (for example, ~~)

  FIRST_ROW = *First_row_int*
 Specifies the row number that is read first in all files during a PolyBase load.
 This parameter can take values 1-15.
 If the value is set to 2, the first row in every file (header row) will be skipped.
 Rows are skipped based on the existence of row terminators (/r/n, /r, /n).
-When this option is used for export, rows are added to the data to ensure it can be read back with no data loss.
+When this option is used for export, rows are added to the data to make sure the file can be read with no data loss.
 If the value is set to >2, the first row exported is the Column names of the external table.

  DATE\_FORMAT = *datetime_format*
 Specifies a custom format for all date and time data that might appear in a delimited text file.
-If the source file uses default datetime formats, this option is not necessary.
+If the source file uses default datetime formats, this option isn't necessary.
 Only one custom datetime format is allowed per file.
-You cannot specify multiple custom datetime formats per file.
-However, you can use multiple datetime formats, if each one is the default format for its respective data type in the external table definition.
+You can't specify more than one custom datetime formats per file.
+However, you can use more than one datetime formats, if each one is the default format for its respective data type in the external table definition.

 PolyBase only uses the custom date format for importing the data.
-It does not use the custom format for writing data to an external file.
+It doesn't use the custom format for writing data to an external file.

- When DATE_FORMAT is not specified or is the empty string, PolyBase uses the following default formats:
+ When DATE_FORMAT isn't specified or is the empty string, PolyBase uses the following default formats:

 -   DateTime: 'yyyy-MM-dd HH:mm:ss'